OmidSaj/UB-Twin-Vision/README.md

 Department of Civil, Structural and Environmental Engineering

 ## Introduction
 This is the official repository for the code and models used by UB-SHM team in IC-SHM 2022, project 2.
-Two models are

 ## TRS-Net